Race hate crime suspected after arson attack on east Belfast church

 Police said an angle grinder-type tool was used to cut a hole in shutters at the premises in Templemore Street on Tuesday night before a fire was started.

-Firefighters extinguished the blaze, which caused damage to the shutters and front hall of the building, which is used by the Universal Church of the Kingdom of God.
+Firefighters extinguished the blaze, which caused damage to the shutters and front hall of the building, which is used by the Universal Church of the Kingdom of God (UCKG).

 The church, first founded in Brazil in 1977, has congregations across the world, including 45 in the UK.
 It has been present in Northern Ireland since 2012 and at the site on Templemore Street since 2018.
 Its congregation has been described as diverse.